 If you notice a blocked or damaged catch basin, flooding in the street, or overland flooding please contact us.

 Swales are located on some private properties along the back fence and/or the side of the property.
 It the responsibility of the homeowner to keep the swale clear and free of snow, ice and debris.
 Please check your swale frequently and remove all snow, ice and debris that may have accumulated.

 In addition to clearing your swale of snow/ice/debris, please:

 - Avoid planting shrub/tree materials near the swale

 - Do not put pavers/landscaping materials on top of the concrete swale

-- Do not use rock, fencing materials or netting to block swale leading into adjacent properties (you can buy appropriate swale blockers at a hardware store to prevent your pets from leaving)
+- Do not use rock, fencing materials or netting to block swale leading into adjacent properties

 - All water in the street eventually goes into Nose Creek

 - Storm water travels in underground pipes as well as overland before entering the system

 - The City of Airdrie maintains about 225 kilometres of storm sewer line